AccessPolicy best practices

 - /some-path/operation-b

 By default access policy in Aidbox allows all the search parameters.
-Access policies checks only fields, specified in the policy and ignore others.
-It do nothing with semantic of the operation.
+Access policies check only fields specified in the policy and ignore others.
+It does nothing with the semantics of the operation.

 Let's say you want to make GET /Practitioner publicly available, and you make the following AccessPolicy.